iamcoderUA/gulp-build/README.md

-"Simple frontend build using Gulp (for quick start and small tasks without js modularity)"
+"Simple frontend build using Gulp (for quick start and small tasks)"

 Author: Stanislav Mikhniev Version 1.0